 Be patient, and allow this line to be drawn from you to your child’s birth family.
-Our tendency is to struggle with our inability to see what is ahead for us, questioning what moves we should make and wanting to change our positions because it feels like nothing is happening.
+We tend to struggle with our inability to see what is ahead for us, questioning what moves we should make, and wanting to change our positions because it feels like nothing is happening.
 We often feel stuck in this Waiting Place.
 Feeling stuck can leave us feeling unfulfilled, frustrated, or even bitter.
 The longer you are in The Waiting Place, the more likely the sting of infertility will turn into a gaping, oozing wound if not appropriately cared for.

 - Find joy in the journey.

 - Spend time building quality loving relationship with yourself, your spouse, and your friends.